bloc97/Anime4K/README.md

 However, it seems that when an upscaling algorithm is very complex (xBR or waifu2x), people tend to not care about the definitions and agree that it is somehow "super-resolution" and not a "sharpening" filter.
 But when the algorithm is extremely simple, like Anime4K in this case, they immediately assume it is a "sharpening" algorithm.

-Somehow "sharpening" is bad but "super-resolution" is good?
+Somehow "sharpening" is bad but "super-resolution" is good when they are referring to the same thing?

 You have to understand that De-Blurring/Sharpening (in the specific case of gaussian blur) and Super-Resolution are **equivalent** in signal processing.
 If your algorithm can do one, it can do the other.